Plasmoid Instability in the Multiphase Interstellar Medium: Numerical Results

 Looking at the profiles along the rays that pass through the X-point of the most prominent current sheets in each of the zoom regions gives us a more detailed view into the properties of the current sheets.
 The temperature profiles clearly demonstrate our distinction between the cold, asymmetric, and warm current sheets.
 Each of the profiles exhibits a large reversal in the reconnecting component of the magnetic field ($\Brec$) over a width of $\sim L/500$.
 The behavior of the component of the magnetic field aligned with the guide field ($\Bguide$; i.e. the component aligned with the field direction in the middle of the current sheet) is noticeably different between the three profiles.
 Near the cold current sheet (left) $\Bguide \sim \Brec$, in the asymmetric current sheet $\Bguide \lesssim \Brec / 4$ and remains coherent above and below the current sheet, and in warm current sheet $\Bguide \sim 0$.
 Therefore, in addition to representing three different thermal properties these three current sheets also represent three guide field properties, namely strong, weak, and zero guide field, respectively.

-Also shown in the profiles is the inflow velocity $\vrec$ (velocity toward the current sheet that is driving reconnection) normalized by one-tenth the average local Alfv\'en speed $0.1 \vA$.
+Also shown in the profiles are the inflow velocity $\vrec$ (velocity toward the current sheet that is driving reconnection) and the shear velocity $\vshear$ (velocity along the current sheet) normalized by one-tenth the average local Alfv\'en speed $0.1 \vA$.
 In all cases $\vrec{\sim}0.01{-}0.03 \vA$.
 This reconnection rate is comparable to the fast reconnection expected for tearing mediated reconnection \citep[\eg][]{Loureiro:2007,Bhattacharjee:2009,Uzdensky:2010}.
+Furthermore, in all cases $\vshear < \vA$, which implies that the current sheets are stable to the Kelvin Helmholtz instability \citep{Loureiro:2013,Chernoglazov:2021}.
+We further investigate the impact of rotational flows on current sheets in \autoref{sec:vorticity}, and find that some plasmoids form in regions with large vorticity, which may be due to a stabilizing effect from the transverse component of the magnetic fields \citep{Somov:1989}.
+That said, it is likely that some of the plasmoid/flux tube structures in our simulation arise as a result of instabilities other than the plasmoid instability.
+This only bolsters our result that these structures are likely present in the ISM.